openhab/openhab1-addons/bundles/persistence/org.openhab.persistence.dynamodb/README.md

 ### Updating Amazon SDK

+There are two ways to update Amazon SDK used by this service: scripted and manual.

+#### Using update_sdk.sh script

+1. Make sure you have clean git repo state
+2. Use helper script `scripts/update_sdk.sh` to automatically update library references in `build.properties`, `MANIFEST.MF` and `.classpath`.
+For example, to update SDK to 1.11.509: `scripts/update_sdk.sh 1.11.509`.
+You can use the [maven online repository browser](https://mvnrepository.com/artifact/com.amazonaws/aws-java-sdk-dynamodb) to find the latest version available online.
+3. Verify changes and commit changes to git.

+#### Update manually

 1. Clean `lib/*`
 2. Update SDK version in `scripts/fetch_sdk_pom.xml`.
 You can use the [maven online repository browser](https://mvnrepository.com/artifact/com.amazonaws/aws-java-sdk-dynamodb) to find the latest version available online.
 3. `scripts/fetch_sdk.sh`